-Salva Kiir Mayardit became the first president of Africa's newest country - South Sudan - in 2011.
+Salva Kiir Mayardit became the first president of Africa's newest country - South Sudan - in 2011, and within two years was presiding over a civil war that has created the largest refugee crisis on the continent and a famine.

 This led to South Sudan achieving independence some seven years later in July 2011, securing Mr Kiir a place in history as its political midwife.